-1. Old Town Square
+1. Start at Old Town Square

 This central square is a great starting point for exploring Prague.
 Next to the St Nicholas Church, you'll find the main tourist information centre, where you can get a free copy of the Prague film locations map "Lights!
 Camera!
 Prague!".
 Most walking tours, such as the Free Tour with Sandemans, also start from here.

-3. Self-guided film locations walk
+3. Explore Prague's film locations on a self‐guided film locations walk

 Get a free map at the tourist information centre or download it online.
 Only covering films up to 2013, the map is a little outdated, but still fun to walk around with.
 It also covers some of the many music videos that were shot here.
 By the way, the most recent films shot on location in Prague include the action‐comedy Bad Spies with Mila Kunis, and the crime TV series McMafia with James Norton.

-4. Charles Bridge
+4. Cross the Charles Bridge

 This medieval bridge is among the most famous bridges in the world and usually flocked by tourists.
 It also happens to be a popular shooting background for action scenes.
 As such, it appeared in Mission Impossible – Ghost Protocol (2011), Van Helsing (2004) and Blade II (2002).

 From the bridge, you can see Prague's "Eiffel Tower".
 Although smaller than the one in Pairs, the Petřín Lookout Tower is also made of a steel‐framework and thus looks very similar to the real thing.
 As the Sandemans tour guide told us, the tower was used as a filming location for the trashy American comedy EuroTrip (2004).
 Being a low budget production, the crew apparently filmed nearly all of backgrounds in the various European countries and cities in Prague.